What is an Accredited Investor

 What “Accredited Investor” Means in Practical Terms

-In practical terms, accredited status often becomes relevant when a person or entity wants to evaluate private-market opportunities—investments that do not trade on public exchanges and may involve limited transferability.
-These can include certain private funds, private credit structures, private real estate offerings, and other alternative strategies.
-Because these investments can be illiquid, complex, and sometimes difficult to exit quickly, the process often includes additional documentation and eligibility verification.
+In practical terms, accredited status becomes most relevant when a person or entity wants to evaluate private-market opportunities — investments that do not trade on public exchanges and may involve limited transferability, longer holding periods, and more complex risk structures than publicly registered offerings.
+These can include certain private funds, private credit structures, private real estate offerings, and other alternative strategies that are exempt from SEC registration requirements.
+Because these investments can be illiquid and difficult to exit before a defined term, the process of evaluating them involves a different decision framework than what most households apply to public-market investing.

-This is also why liquidity planning and the concept of an “illiquidity premium” are frequently discussed alongside accredited status.
-When capital is tied up for longer, investors often expect compensation for the reduced flexibility.
-That concept is explained in plain language here: What Is Illiquidity Premium?.
+This is also why liquidity planning and the concept of the illiquidity premium are frequently discussed alongside accredited status.
+When capital is committed for longer periods, investors in private markets often expect compensation for the reduced flexibility — a return premium above what a comparable liquid investment might provide.
+That concept is explained in plain language in our resource on What Is Illiquidity Premium?
+Understanding how illiquidity interacts with portfolio design, risk tolerance, and income needs is one of the more important conversations that typically occurs early in any serious private-market evaluation process.

 None of this means “private equals better.”
-It means private markets require a different decision framework than what most households use for everyday investing.
-Disciplined investors generally focus on governance: how decisions are made, how risk is measured, how liquidity is protected, and how exposures behave across different market regimes.
-Those themes overlap with institutional approaches described here: Institutional-Grade Portfolio Construction.
+It means private markets require a different analytical and process discipline than public-market decisions.
+Disciplined investors generally focus on governance: how decisions are made, how risk is measured, how liquidity is protected across the plan, and how exposures behave across different market environments.
+Those themes overlap with institutional approaches described in our resource on Institutional-Grade Portfolio Construction, which covers how sophisticated portfolio frameworks differ from conventional retail approaches and why that difference matters for households evaluating private-market access.

 What Accreditation Is Not

 Accredited investor status is not a recommendation to invest.
 It is not a promise of success.
-It is not a guarantee that an investment is appropriate for you.
-It is also not a substitute for due diligence or professional review.
-Sophisticated investors often treat accreditation as “permission to evaluate,” not “permission to proceed.”
-The right next step is typically to clarify objectives, risk constraints, liquidity needs, and the role an exposure would play within a broader plan.
+It is not a guarantee that an investment is appropriate for you, and it is not a substitute for due diligence, independent professional review, or the advisory disclosures that a licensed fiduciary adviser is required to provide.
+Sophisticated investors generally treat accreditation as “permission to evaluate” rather than “permission to proceed.”
+The right next step after establishing eligibility is to clarify objectives, risk constraints, liquidity needs, and the specific role an exposure would play within a broader financial plan — before any commitment is made.

 Diversified Insurance Brokers is an insurance firm.
 We do not offer securities or investment advice, and we do not make individualized investment recommendations.
 For qualified clients who request it, we can facilitate introductions to a respected, independent SEC-registered investment adviser.
-Any conversation involving advisory services, portfolio design, suitability review, disclosures, fees, or account documentation occurs solely with that independent adviser under its regulatory framework.
+Any conversation involving advisory services, portfolio design, suitability review, disclosures, fees, or account documentation occurs solely with that independent adviser under its regulatory framework — not with our insurance firm.
+This separation is deliberate.

-Most accredited-investor pathways follow a similar structure.
-First, there is an initial conversation to confirm what you are trying to accomplish and whether you may fit the eligibility profile for certain offerings.
+Most accredited-investor access pathways follow a similar process structure.
+First, there is an initial conversation to confirm what you are trying to accomplish and whether you may fit the eligibility profile.
 Second, if appropriate, an introduction is made to the independent SEC-registered investment adviser.
-Third, the adviser conducts a fit and suitability review, provides the required regulatory disclosures, explains fees and process, and outlines what documentation would be needed for any potential onboarding.
-Fourth, any decision to engage—and any ongoing relationship—would be between you and that adviser, not our insurance firm.
+Third, the adviser conducts a fit and suitability review, provides required regulatory disclosures, explains fees and process, and outlines what documentation would be needed for any potential onboarding.
+Fourth, any decision to engage — and any ongoing advisory relationship — is between the client and that independent adviser, not our insurance firm.
+This structure is consistent across every engagement and is not negotiable from a regulatory standpoint.

 This sequence matters because it reinforces a process-first approach.
-Sophisticated investors generally do not want “ideas” without structure.
-They want an evaluation framework: how risk is defined, how volatility and drawdowns are managed, how liquidity is protected, and how the plan is monitored over time.
-Many of these themes connect to broader topics such as: Why Volatility Targeting Has Become a Core Strategy and Why Average Investors Lose Money in Volatile Markets.
+Sophisticated investors are not typically looking for “ideas” without structure — they want an evaluation framework: how risk is defined, how volatility and drawdowns are managed, how liquidity is protected across the plan, and how the approach is monitored over time.
+Many of these themes connect to content assembled for those exploring this territory, including our resources on Why Volatility Targeting Has Become a Core Strategy and Why Average Investors Lose Money in Volatile Markets.
+For a broader overview of what qualified clients may access through an independent adviser introduction, our Curated Investment Access page and our resource on What the Top 0.1% Already Know describe the types of structures that have historically been accessible only through institutional channels.

 Confirm Eligibility, Then Explore Process